nst-guide/terrain/README.md

 isn't even in a requester-pays bucket.
 I don't know how long this will be available for free, so I figured I'd just generate my own.

-If you want to go that route, set this as your source in your `style.json`:
+If you want to go that route, set this as your source in your `style.json` (note `"encoding": "terrarium"`):

 ```json
 "terrarium": {